Cabinet Door Styles: A Complete Guide to Cabinet Types for Your Project

 Framing Options

-When it comes to how cabinet doors are mounted, there are two main types: framed and frameless.
+When it comes to how cabinet doors are mounted, there are two main types of cabinet construction types: framed and frameless.

 framed-vs-frameless